Skip to main content

 Queries on these columns can be roughly divided into two types:

-- Text searches: searches for certain contents in the
+• Text searches: searches for certain contents in the review_body field.

-field. - Non-primary key column queries: query reviews about certain
+• Non-primary key column queries: query reviews about certain product_id or from certain customer_id.

 These are also the main threads of this article.
 I will present to you how indexes can speed up these queries.